sijucj/spry_packages/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug Report
-about: Report a bug or issue with spry-sqlpage packages
+about: Report a bug or issue with spry packages
 title: '[BUG] '
 labels: bug
 assignees: ''